 Choose Data Center Location

 Amazon Cloud comes with a lot of location choices.
-The best practice is to host WordPress website nearest to the target audience since it reduces load times.
+The best practice is to host your WordPress website nearest to the target audience since it reduces load times.

 Launch Your Server